Alusus/Rows/readme.md

 This class is used to manage the access to the database and executing many queries on it.

 `init` used to initialize the database with the given driver.
+The closure version of the `init` function and constructor are used for supporting multi-threading, i.e. using the same `Db` object from multiple threads.
+The closure will be used to initialize a new driver for each new thread that uses the `Db` object.

 `isConnected` used to check if there is a connection with the database.